Context-specific Credibility-aware Multimodal Fusion with Conditional Probabilistic Circuits: Experimental Setup

 \subsection{Results}

-\paragraph{\textbf{Q1: Predictive performance under conflict}}We configure our experimental setup as follows.
+\paragraph{\textbf{Q1: Predictive performance under conflict}}To assess robustness under progressively increasing cross-modal conflict, we set up the following experiments.
 For each domain, we introduce conflict noise of $\lambda_\text{train} = 0.7$ into the training set.
 For the test split, we vary the level of conflict test noise $\lambda_\text{test}$ from 0 (no corruption) to 1.0 (fully corrupted), and evaluate each model at $\lambda \in \{0, 0.5, 0.75, 1.0\}$.
-This setup enables the assessment of robustness under progressively increasing cross-modal conflict.

 We conduct experiments under two distinct training setups:\\ \textbf{(1) Decoupled Training}: In this setting, the unimodal encoders and their corresponding classifiers are first trained independently using their respective unimodal losses.
 The fusion module is then trained separately, keeping the unimodals frozen, optimizing only the multimodal loss. \\ \textbf{(2) Joint Training}: In this setting, we use the joint training objective $\mathcal{L}_{total}$ and train the entire architecture end-to-end. \\ We present the results from both the training setups here.